nxp-mcuxpresso/mcuxsdk-doc/gsd/installation.md

 Follow the [CMake](https://cmake.org/getting-started/) doc to install CMake.
 The minimum version is ***3.30.0***.

+Use `cmake --version` to check the version if you have a versio installed.

 ### Ninja

 Install the [Ninja](https://ninja-build.org/).
-Please use the latest ninja version 1.12.1.
+Please use the ninja version equal or greater than 1.12.1.

+Use `ninja --version` to check the version if you have a version installed.

 ### Kconfig